 Please check the advisories page for current information on which elections the PA is covering and the test rota.

 Also, the XML produced from tests is always added to the XML Examples page.
 Here you may not only download zip files of previous tests but also archived data from previous real elections.

 The election tests are designed to demonstrate the data carried by the XML messages, as we play out various possible election scenarios.
 These scenarios will vary from one test to the next.
 Please be aware that we never use real candidate names in our tests, although we do use the names of real parties and voting areas.

 The IDs of entities provided in the election tests are NOT the same as those provided in the real data, such as for parties.
 Please do not configure your system for a real election event using the IDs provided in the test data.
 THEY WILL NOT BE THE SAME.

-Please be aware that the Press Association regularly housekeeps the files present on the test account, owing to the demands of the often tight election test schedule.
+Please be aware that PA regularly housekeeps the files present on the test account, owing to the demands of the often tight election test schedule.
 Therefore the files from a test may only be available for a limited time.
 We always endeavour to provide the test data on the XML Examples page, if you have missed a live test.

 In order to prepare for an election test, you will need to have taken the latest nominations data from the nominations folder of the test account.
 These nominations may change for every test, perhaps with completely different candidates.
 However we do try and keep the test data as stable as possible in terms of the voting areas and parties involved.

 The test nominations will be uploaded to the test account at least on the day of each test, if not before.

 The real-time results will be provided via the results folder of the test account.
 This will be empty at the start of a test and should be polled in real-time during a test in order to process the files that will appear.